U.S., UK want financial services as part of trade pact

-WASHINGTON, April 18 The United States and the UK aim to include financial services in a proposed free-trade agreement between America and the 27-nation European Union, the British ambassador to the United States said on Thursday.
+WASHINGTON The United States and the UK aim to include financial services in a proposed free-trade agreement between Washington and the 27-nation European Union, the British ambassador to the United States said on Thursday.

 The accord would aim to smooth out regulatory differences that have stunted U.S.-EU trade in areas such as agriculture, chemicals, pharmaceuticals and autos.
 The EU is already the largest U.S. trading partner.

-"We are pretty keen, pretty clear, that as the owners of the two most significant international financial centers, on either side of the Atlantic ... that we would both like to see financial services covered by these negotiations," the UK ambassador to the U.S. Peter Westmacott said.
+"We are pretty keen, pretty clear, that as the owners of the two most significant international financial centers, on either side of the Atlantic ... that we would both like to see financial services covered by these negotiations," said Peter Westmacott, the UK ambassador to the United States.

 He was speaking during an event at the National Foreign Trade Council, a U.S.-based business group.